maxgav13/GMisc/README.md

 * [Directional Statistics](https://maximiliano-01.shinyapps.io/directional/): Used to analyze directional data (strike, dip, lineations, etc.) with some basic plots, and one and two sample statistics.

-* [Geotechnical Engineering / Soil Mechancs](https://maximiliano-01.shinyapps.io/geotech/): Mostly for teaching concepts in soil mechanics (bearing capacity and induced stress).
+* [Geotechnical Engineering / Soil Mechanics](https://maximiliano-01.shinyapps.io/geotech/): Mostly for teaching concepts in soil mechanics (bearing capacity and induced stress).

-* [Goestatistical Analysis](https://maximiliano-01.shinyapps.io/geostatistics/): Takes the user in a workflow on how to perform a geostatistical analysis.
+* [Geostatistical Analysis](https://maximiliano-01.shinyapps.io/geostatistics/): Takes the user in a workflow on how to perform a geostatistical analysis.